ckoorosh/DNS-Project-Spring23/README.md

 ## About The Project

 This is an end-to-end encrypted console secure messenger created with the Django framework.
-It was developed as a project for the "Network and Data Security" course at Sharif University of Technology.
+It was developed as a project for the "Data and Network Security" course at Sharif University of Technology.
 Here are some of the features of this app:
 * creating account
 * showing online users